Hacker0x01/hacker101/sessions/null_termination.md

 Null Termination Bugs
 =====================

-In this session ...
+In this session we'll talk about null termination bugs.
+This is an obscure but occasionally critical type of vulnerability.

 What you'll learn
 -----------------

-- Required tools
-- Thinking like a breaker
-- Attacker-defender imbalance
+- Null Terminators
-- Lightweight threat assessment and prioritization
+	- What they are
+	- Why they're relevant to web security
+	- How to test for null termination bugs
-- How to write good bug reports
+	- How to exploit these bugs
-- Reflected XSS (Cross-Site Scripting)

 Video
 -----